Bruce Eddis

-Bruce Lindsay Eddis (born 17 August 1883 in Calcutta, Bengal, India; died 12 May 1966 in Maidenhead, Berkshire, England) was an English first-class cricketer.
+Bruce Lindsay Eddis (born 17 August 1883 in Calcutta, Bengal, India; died 12 May 1966 in Maidenhead, Berkshire, England) was an English soldier and first-class cricketer.
 He played several matches for the Straits Settlements, against the Federated Malay States and Hong Kong, before playing a first-class match for a combined Army/Navy team at Lord's in August 1919.
 He later played twice for the Marylebone Cricket Club (MCC) against Ireland in August 1926.
 His brother, Basil Eddis, also played first-class cricket.

+He served in the Royal Engineers in World War I and awarded a DSO in the 1918 New Year Honours.